-Taking into account the investment request for cross-border cost allocation for the projects of common interest included in the project cluster No.4.8 "Integration and synchronisation of the Baltic States' electricity system with the European networks" (hereinafter - Project cluster 4.8) from the project promoters - Baltic TSOs (Elering AS, JSC "Augstsprieguma tīkls" and Litgrid AB), on 6 September 2018, the Regulator took a decision on phase 1 regarding the allocation of the investment costs for the Project cluster No.4.8 pursuant to the Regulation (EU) 347/2013 of the European Parliament and of the Council of 17 April 2013 on guidelines for trans-European energy infrastructure and repealing Decision No 1364/2006/EC and amending Regulations (EC) No 713/2009, (EC) No 714/2009 and (EC) No 715/2009 (hereinafter - Regulation 347/2013).
-On 8 November 2019, the Regulator received from Baltic TSOs and TSO of Poland the investment request for phase 2 of the Project cluster 4.8.
+Taking into account the investment requests for cross-border cost allocation for the projects of common interest included in the project cluster No.4.8 "Integration and synchronisation of the Baltic States' electricity system with the European networks" (hereinafter - Project cluster 4.8) from the project promoters - Baltic TSOs (Elering AS, JSC "Augstsprieguma tikls" and Litgrid AB), on 6 September 2018, the Regulator took a decision on phase 1 regarding the allocation of the investment costs for the Project cluster No.4.8 and on 7 May 2020 took decision on phase 2 pursuant to the Regulation (EU) 347/2013 of the European Parliament and of the Council of 17 April 2013 on guidelines for trans-European energy infrastructure and repealing Decision No 1364/2006/EC and amending Regulations (EC) No 713/2009, (EC) No 714/2009 and (EC) No 715/2009 (hereinafter - Regulation 347/2013).
 The implementation of the Project cluster 4.8 is an important prerequisite for maintaining reliable and stable operation of the electric power systems of the Baltic States after they begin working synchronously with Continental Europe, which is planned for 2025.
 Furthermore, the implementation of the Project cluster 4.8 will improve the reliability of electric power supply of the entire Baltic region, ensuring effective operation of the electric power market both in the Baltics and the Nordic countries.
 It will also strengthen the electric power system of the Baltic States and its connections to the electric networks of the Nordic countries and Continental Europe, serving as a reliable and stable alternative route for importing or exporting electric power from the Nordic countries to Europe.